Jenson073/Intent-Based_ChatBot/README.md

 - **NLTK**: For natural language processing (used to download tokenization data).
 - **scikit-learn**: For training the machine learning model and performing evaluations.
 - **localtunnel**: For exposing the Streamlit app over a public URL.
+- **GitHub Repository**: With the required files for being fetched by the Streamlit.